 Black Diamond ATC Guide

-For climbers on a budget, and especially those that like to do it all, our recommendation is the Black Diamond ATC Guide.
-This device offers the same ideal characteristics as the simpler ATC XP for standard belays, while also providing auto-block capability for bringing up followers directly on an anchor.
-This tube-style device allows one to use the simplest, easiest to learn, and most commonly taught belay style for paying out slack while leading, negating the need to learn a new style based on the belay device.
-It also easily accommodates two strands of rope, making it ideal and versatile for rappelling — a huge bonus.
-While it isn't as inexpensive as the tube-style devices that don't have auto-block capabilities, we think that the extra couple of bucks for this ability greatly enhances the performance if you ever intend to do any multi-pitching at all.
+For climbers on a budget, and especially those who participate in a wide variety of climbing disciplines, our recommendation is the Black Diamond ATC Guide.
+This device offers the same functions as simple tube devices for standard belays, while also providing auto-block capability for belaying followers directly from an anchor.
+This device allows one to use the simplest, easiest to learn, and most commonly taught belay style for paying out slack while lead belaying, negating the need to learn a new style based on the belay device.
+It also easily accommodates two strands of rope, making it ideal for rappelling.
+While it isn't as inexpensive as the tube-style devices that don't have auto-block capabilities, we think that the extra couple of bucks for auto-blocking capability greatly enhances the value if you ever intend to do any multi-pitching.

 Read review: Black Diamond ATC Guide

 The Trango Vergo is very similar to the Petzl GriGri, with some important differences.
 First, with the Vergo, there is no temptation to override the rope grabbing component when feeding out slack.
 And second, the Vergo features an ergonomic and comfortable orientation that makes paying out slack a breeze.
 It has as much rope-grabbing bite as the GriGri and GriGri+ and lowers in a similar manner.
 Our testers found themselves reaching for this device more than any other when belaying leaders and when packing up for a day at the sport-climbing crag where leading is the norm.